 Today however, the rhythm still rules as best friends Stu Cook and Doug “Cosmo” Clifford, bassist and drummer of the original band, have resurrected Revival’s distinctive Swamp Rock anthems under the moniker Creedence Clearwater Revisited.
 Former front man John Fogerty tours as a solo musician and his brother Tom, the band’s rhythm guitarist, passed away in 1990.

+Have you ever been to Idaho?
 Oh yeah, many times.
 In fact the second concert Revisted ever played was in Idaho, Sandpoint.
 As for Southern Idaho I’ve been there quite a few times but really just to perform, but I’ve never really had the opportunity to hang out and immerse myself.

+But you’ve never performed in Sun Valley before?
 No, I’ve snowboarded there but never performed.
 We came about 3 or 4 winters ago.
 I thought (the snowsports) were pretty good, there are some difficult areas, but it was pretty friendly.
 The bowls are beautiful, we stayed at the Lodge and it was pretty nice.
 We enjoyed it.
 I used to live up in Lake Tahoe and skiing was just outside the door, but when I moved to Texas my wife and I had to go on ski vacations and Sun Valley was the first place we picked as we’d heard a lot about it, but of course had never been there because we were spoiled by where we were living.
 So that was our first place to check off the list.
 Since then we’ve been to Jackson Hole, Park City, Telluride, I think we’re going to Steamboat next winter.

+So, four members of my family in four different corners of the world were very jealous that I was going to be talking with you this morning.
+I think that is a small insight into how far your music has reached.
+It’s pretty impressive.
 I’ll say!
 We’ve toured the world – North America, South America, Central America, New Zealand, Australia, Europe and Asia.
 The enthusiasm of the fans is quite high everywhere and they’re trending much younger.
 We’re currently on our third generation of fans, hopefully we’ll soon have a fourth.

+In other interviews I’ve read you’ve expressed surprise at the success of Revisited, that originally the idea was just to help a friend promote a couple of concerts.
+So what happened?
 You know I’m still puzzling about the first career… I have to say I think we’ve successfully built on the best parts of the original band’s legend.
 It all really comes down to the music.
 Great songs, timeless music.
 Somehow the fan base has grown organically, people have taken the music in and passed it on, shared it with their peers and their families, generation to generation.
 So here we are almost 45 years later with an amazing network of people who know the music, enjoy it and want to come and experience the Creedence concert experience.

 Because we’re the original rhythm section we can make the music’s sounds and feel, that part is easy.
 The hard part was to find people who could play the music along with us.
 [They did, and today tour with lead singer/rhythm guitar player John Tristao, who rose to prominence as lead singer for People, and guitarist Kurt Griffey, who has recorded and toured with members of the Eagles, Foreigner, Moody Blues, Wings, and Journey.
 Multi-instrumentalist Steve Gunner rounds out the group.]
 Back then (Revisited formed in 1995) we had no idea if our fans would embrace what we were doing but our fears were put to rest.

+One of the key elements to the success of the band in its current form seems your commitment to honoring the legacy of Revival, by just performing the hits people want to hear.
 The intention was never to add to the body of work in terms of song catalog we wanted that to remain undiluted and celebrated.
 We didn’t want to add any confusion and possibly degrade what was already there.
 It was never our intention to carry on from the old, the old still stands as the gold standard, we’re just out there playing the music live at concerts.

+That music was described as Swamp Rock, and it sort of came out of left-field in an American music landscape just recovering from the British domination of the 60s.
+Here you guys came, four guys from San Francisco, playing pure southern rock and roll.
 The San Francisco Bay area was a real melting pot of culture and ethnicity when we were growing up there.
 All these cultures, from Midwest hillbillies to the southern black population, brought their music and musical tastes with them when they moved out West.
 So up sprang all these radio stations directed at those audiences, and we preferred listening to them.
 [The music] felt better, it had more body, earthier and grittier.
 We were just coming of age at the right time where that music just spoke to us more than the stuff on the hit parade.
 It was a crazy time in music and that was the stuff we loved, so it was bound to be recycled in our own way.

 A lot of those British bands were pure American blues enthusiast.
 When they started learning the catalog of artists who were pioneers of the musical genre of rural and urban blues they were purists – they didn’t want commercial success.
 But eventually it found its way back to the states in bands like The Yardbirds and Van Morrison.
 It was kind of shocking that it took the new crop of British musicians to reawaken America from its pop music stupor.

+What would you say was the definitive Creedence track?
 At the risk of being obvious, I would say Born on the Bayou.
 It was the song that started the swamp rock craze, it was sort of the title track of Bayou Country, the second album.
 That was our coming out album, while the first album had some success with Susie Q and I Put A Spell On You, but they weren’t original.
 Proud Mary was actually the flip side of Born on the Bayou, if my memory is not completely fractured.
 We were hoping Born would be the hit because we thought that song really says where we were coming from, but it was Proud Mary really went on to become a standard.
 If we’d been left to our own devices to choose the single who knows what would have happened.

+From the outside, the original band was definitely dominated by John Fogerty.
+Can you give some insight into the real roles you, Doug and Tom played in the creation of that sound.
+Fogerty was obviously the strong personality – but you guys were clearly integral to the sound, and it’s funny how history gets rewritten.
 Well we all played our own instruments!
 But you’re right, history does get rewritten, and that’s what Doug and I are in the process of doing with this project.
 Proving to the world that there were more people involved than just one guy, and the fact that we have 18 years of success doing that says a lot.